-Coumarin-type oral anticoagulants:
+Coumarin-type Oral Anticoagulants

-In a pharmacokinetic interaction study, azithromycin did not alter the anticoagulant effect of a single dose of 15 mg warfarin administered to healthy volunteers.
-There have been reports received in the post-marketing period of potentiated anticoagulation subsequent to co-administration of azithromycin and coumarin-type oral anticoagulants.
+In a pharmacokinetic interaction study, azithromycin did not alter the anticoagulant effect of a single 15 mg dose of warfarin administered to healthy volunteers.
+There have been reports received in the post-marketing period of potentiated anticoagulation subsequent to coadministration of azithromycin and coumarin-type oral anticoagulants.
 Although a causal relationship has not been established, consideration should be given to the frequency of monitoring prothrombin time when azithromycin is used in patients receiving coumarin-type oral anticoagulants.

-Cyclosporin:
+Cyclosporin

-In a pharmacokinetic study with healthy volunteers who were administered a 500 mg/day oral dose of azithromycin for 3 days and were then administered a single 10 mg/kg oral dose of cyclosporin, the resulting cyclosporin $C{max}$ and AUC0-5 were found to be significantly elevated.
+In a pharmacokinetic study with healthy volunteers that were administered a 500 mg/day oral dose of azithromycin for 3 days and were then administered a single 10 mg/kg oral dose of cyclosporin, the resulting cyclosporin Cmax and AUC0-5 were found to be significantly elevated.
 Consequently, caution should be exercised before considering concurrent administration of these drugs.
 If co-administration of these drugs is necessary, cyclosporin levels should be monitored and the dose adjusted accordingly.

-Efavirenz:
+Efavirenz

-Co-administration of a single dose of 600 mg azithromycin and 400 mg efavirenz daily for 7 days did not result in any clinically significant pharmacokinetic interactions.
+Co-administration of a 600 mg single dose of azithromycin and 400 mg efavirenz daily for 7 days did not result in any clinically significant pharmacokinetic interactions.

-Fluconazole:
+Fluconazole

 Co-administration of a single dose of 1200 mg azithromycin did not alter the pharmacokinetics of a single dose of 800 mg fluconazole.
-Total exposure and half-life of azithromycin were unchanged by the co-administration of fluconazole; however a clinically insignificant decrease in $C{max}$ (18%) of azithromycin was observed.
+Total exposure and half-life of azithromycin were unchanged by the co-administration of fluconazole; however, a clinically insignificant decrease in $C{\text{max}}$ (18%) of azithromycin was observed.

-Indinavir.
+Indinavir